How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 - Drizzle with olive oil and sprinkle with sea salt.

-- Once they begin to brown, add a splash of white wine to the edges of the pan.
+- Once golden, add a splash of white wine around the edges.

-- Sauté until golden brown, then add fresh thyme near the end.
+- Add fresh thyme right at the end.

-- Serve on a plate topped with freshly grated Parmesan and an extra pinch of sea salt.
+- Serve topped with freshly grated Parmesan and an extra pinch of sea salt.

-- (Optional) Add sliced lemon to the pan while sautéing — caramelised lemon slices are delicious served alongside.
+Optional: Add sliced lemon to the pan — caramelised lemons are incredible alongside.

 Variations & Serving Ideas

-- Mediterranean Style: Add chopped olives, capers, and cherry tomatoes to the pan for a tangy finish.
+- Mediterranean Style: Toss with olives, capers, and cherry tomatoes

 Storage Tips

-- Cooked artichokes keep well in the fridge for up to 3 days.
+- Store cooked artichokes in the fridge for up to 3 days

 - Overnight Slow Cooker Lamb Leg Roast